Skip to main content

 YouTube video link: Electronics with micro:bit

-It all started last winter with shipment from London and with Viktor & Miha doing unboxing the package and getting familiarized with the content.
+It all started last winter with a shipment from London and with Viktor & Miha unboxing the package and getting familiarized with the content.
 It's hard not to think how easy and understandable it all was after first glance.
 The future of software development education is no doubt getting another tool(s) into class rooms and kid's homes.

 YouTube video link: BBC micro:bit | Unboxing and Features Test